DongeunPaeng/moments/README.md

 I can use `object-fit` class in tailwind css to make images shrink to the size I want.

 `multer` is much alike `body-parser`.
 It processes `multipart/form-data` just like `body-parser` processes `application/x-www-form-urlencoded`.

+Most 404 errors have something to do with files' path.
+I should look into express.static and related file paths in such case.

+Typically, MongoDB can understand 'id' property.
+However, when sorting, the property should have underscore like '\_id'